How To Love Yourself: Try Being Okay With Yourself First

 YOU ARE WORTHY.
 YOU ARE ENOUGH.
 YOU DESERVE LOVE.
 PERIOD.

-One of my favorite ways to remind myself of my worthiness is to practice the “even though, nevertheless” exercise, which I am sharing from The Self-Esteem Workbook by Glenn R. Schiraldi.
+One of my favorite ways to remind myself of my worthiness is to practice the “even though, nevertheless” exercise, which I am sharing from The Self-Esteem Workbook by Glenn R. Schiraldi (which I highly recommend!).

 Just remember the words “even though, nevertheless” and apply them whenever you need to.